amrezalou/CommandHelper/README.md

 # CommandHelper
-## collection of Linux commands for helping you while use terminal.
+## collection of Linux commands for helping you while using terminal.